Jarnomer/Hive42/printf/README.md

 Project only includes modified `put_fd` functions from `libft` to keep track of written bytes.

-Struct is used to manage all results including `-1` return value in case of `error`.
+Struct is used to manage all results including `-1` in case of `error`.

 ```c
 typedef struct s_print